ThibeauK/forumistic-blog/posts/post14.md

-*There is a machine for this sort of thing,’ said Zigong.
+*'There is a machine for this sort of thing,' said Zigong.
 'In one day it can water a hundred fields, demanding very little effort and producing excellent results.
-Wouldn’t you like one?*
+Wouldn’t you like one?'*